The Medicine Man (1930 film)

-The Medicine Man is a 1930 American pre-Code comedy-drama film directed by Scott Pembroke, released by Tiffany Pictures, and starring Jack Benny, Betty Bronson and Eva Novak.
+The Medicine Man is a 1930 American pre-Code comedy drama film directed by Scott Pembroke, released by Tiffany Pictures, and starring Jack Benny, Betty Bronson, and Eva Novak.

 This was an early role for Jack Benny.
-After talking pictures took over the silent film, vaudeville died, and Benny and many other comedians went to motion pictures.
+After talking pictures took over the silent film, vaudeville died, and Benny and many other comedians went to work in motion pictures.
 The film was adapted from a play by Elliot Lester.

-A print is preserved in the Library of Congress.
+A print of The Medicine Man is preserved in the Library of Congress.

-Synopsis
+Plot

 The son and daughter of a shopkeeper fall in with the leader of a traveling medicine show.